spotinst/help/src/docs/spot-security/compliance-a.md

 <img src="/spot-security/_media/spot-security-compliance2.png" />

 By default the toggle “Show Favorites Only” is turned on.
 To see all of the global compliance standards, turn the toggle off.
-You can mark specific Compliance Standards as favorites by clicking on the pin in the top right corner of each Compliance Standard.
+You can mark specific Compliance Standards as favorites by clicking the pin in the top right corner of each Compliance Standard.

 The graph shows only the selected favorite standards.

 ### Compliance Standard Details

-Clicking on each standard will take you to a new standard compliance overview page.
+Clicking each standard will take you to a new standard compliance overview page.
 The percentage under the compliance bar shows how compliant the asset is to the standard.

 <img src="/spot-security/_media/spot-security-compliance3.png" />